2018 cricket pitch fixing and betting scandal

-The 2018 Cricket Pitch Fixing scandal refers to the alleged doctoring of the pitch, a central strip of the playing field, in the home test matches of the Sri Lankan cricket team at the Galle International Stadium, as well as during the home test matches of the Indian cricket team.
+The 2018 Cricket Pitch fixing scandal refers to the alleged doctoring of the pitch, a central strip of the playing field, in the home test matches of the Sri Lankan cricket team at the Galle International Stadium, as well as during the home test matches of the Indian cricket team.

 Revelation

-Al Jazeera, a documentary claimed that the groundsmen at these matches deliberately altered the nature of the pitch in order to produce results that favored the home team.
-The news reports claimed that two of the four-pitch fixing offenses occurred in Galle, with the groundsmen at Chennai being accused of pitch-fixing charges after hosting the final Test Match of the series between India and England in 2016.
+A documentary produced by Al Jazeera claimed that the groundskeepers at some matches deliberately altered the nature of the pitch in order to produce results that favored the home team.
+The news reports claimed that two of the four-pitch fixing offenses occurred in Galle, with the groundskeepers at Chennai being accused of pitch-fixing charges after hosting the final Test Match of the series between India and England in 2016.

 On 29 May 2018, the International Cricket Council (ICC) criticized Al Jazeera for failing to share conclusive evidence of pitch-fixing before broadcasting the documentary regarding the match-fixing allegations.
 Critics also speculated whether the Al Jazeera news network deliberately revealed false allegations, citing that Al Jazeera's findings may have been edited and modified before releasing its documentary film.
 However, on 26 May 2018, a shocking development revealed that the curator of Galle International Stadium, Tharanga Indika, had indeed been involved in the operation, with the discovery of camera footage linking him to the scandal.
 Indika subsequently admitted to doctoring the pitch to manipulate match outcomes.
 The match-fixing issue remains under investigation by the ICC.

 The Al Jazeera news network has continuously refused to provide the pitch-fixing related evidence to the ICC stating that the lives of journalists are at risk.
 In July 2018, Australian cricketer Glenn Maxwell was indirectly accused by Al Jazeera's documentary as a chief suspect in the possible match-fixing allegations during the third Test match held between India and Australia which happened at Ranchi, a match where Maxwell recorded his maiden test century.
 Maxwell denied all of the allegations leveled against him and replied that he did not have any need to do such a thing to spoil the moment of cricket.